open-ephys/open-ephys-python-tools/src/open_ephys/analysis/README.md

 You must have one and only one "main" stream, and at least one "auxiliary" stream for synchronization to work.

+For each sync line, you can optionally add an interval of sample numbers to ignore, for example if there were any periods in which events were *not* shared by all lines.

 Next, running:

 ```python